SvOlli/sorbus/doc/monitors.md

 >br 0040 0400
 >br 40 400
 ```
-Will read a 128 bytes block from the internal drive to memory.
+Will read a 128 bytes sector from the internal drive to memory.
 In this
 case the first sector of the second bootblock containing the NMOS 6502
 toolkit.
 This internal drive has a capacity of 4MB in 32768 sectors from
 $0000 to $7fff.

+Technically we're using sectors of 128 bytes here, not blocks combining
+16 sectors (2048 bytes) to a single block.
+But the `S` is already assigned
+to "Save".
+(See below.)
+Also, the commands `BR` and `BW` were used by the
+monitor of the Action Replay Cartridge as well.

 CP/M Filesystem Load/Save:
 ```